-- 1. Deferred acquisition costs and other intangibles such as deferred income reserve contributing to equity in the financial statements are revalued to nil for Solvency II purposes. - Page | 56

-- 2. Under Solvency II, technical provisions are calculated on a best estimate basis and a risk margin is added.
-This best estimate includes recognition of expected future premiums (net of related costs/claims) for contracts already written by PAC at the balance sheet date, subject to regulatory restrictions.
+- 1. Deferred acquisition costs and other intangibles such as deferred income reserve contributing to equity in the financial statements are revalued to nil for Solvency II purposes. - 2.
+Under Solvency II, technical provisions are calculated on a best estimate basis and a risk margin is added.
+This best estimate includes recognition of expected future premiums (net of related costs/claims) for contracts already written by PIA at the balance sheet date, subject to regulatory restrictions.
 This adjustment therefore accounts for any differences in the valuation assumptions for solvency compared with those for the financial statements. - 3.
 The technical provisions for Solvency II reporting include the Risk Margin.
-The Risk Margin does not exist in the financial statements and the "change in Risk Margin" accounts for this difference. - 4.
+The Risk Margin does not exist in the financial statements. - 4.
 The material differences that impact deferred tax are set out in section D.3.2.